Jupemon/video-requester/README.md

 ## How i built it

-I had to create two seperate frontend views, a server and database.
 I started by defining the project parts and the functionalities they needed :

-- React Frontend client for account management.
+- Page for creating/managing the user account.
     - Handle signin with Google tokens.
     - Fetches account data from the database.
     - Fetches custom video requests from the database.